quailjs/quail/docs/tests/skipToContentLinkProvided.rst

 .. php:class:: skipToContentLinkProvided

-<p>A link reading "skip to content
+A link reading "skip to content